lc00/wiki-experiment/Cypress-Cucumber.md

 * Feature: A small, concrete action that the user can perform on the system; this will change the state of the system and/or make the system perform actions on other systems
 * Scenario: Different execution path for the same feature
+* Given: The state the system should be in (not the actions the user took to get there)
+* When: An action a user takes
+* Then: An assertion about the new state of the system
+* And: Follows a Given/When/Then (and matches the same type of step)
+* But: Something not happening

 ```gherkin
 Feature: The description of the feature goes here